heb-dtc/AJA/update_sheeva_plug.md

 ### flashing uboot
 - start a tftp server on host machine
 > systemctl start tftp.service
-- copy the bootloader to the tftp server
+- copy the bootloader to the tftp server public directory
+- push the image on the sheevaplug internal memory
-> setenv serverip 192.168.1.2 # IP of TFTP server
+> setenv serverip <IP of TFTP server>
-  setenv ipaddr 192.168.1.200 # IP of the sheevaplug
+  setenv ipaddr <IP of the sheevaplug>
   tftpboot 0x0800000 u-boot.kwb # copy the bootloader img

 - write the bootloader